Henry Parkman Jr.: Later career

 Upon his return from Germany, Parkman joined the law firm of Hemenway and Barnes.
 In June 1947 he was nominated to serve on the board of trustees of the newly created Metropolitan Transit Authority.
 Later that year he was appointed by the Civil Service Commission to serve on a panel for federal workers whose loyalty to the United States was questioned.

 In 1949, Parkman served as the American representative to the International Authority for the Ruhr.
 In 1950, Parkman became Chief of the Marshall Plan in France, with the diplomatic rank of Minister.
 In 1953, he was nominated for the position of Massachusetts Director of Civil Defense, however he withdrew in order to become assistant to United States High Commissioner for Germany James Bryant Conant.

 Personal

-Parkman had 4 siblings: Edith (Homans), Mary (Peabody), Penelope (Griswold), and Francis.
+Parkman had 4 siblings: Edith (Homans), Mary E. Peabody, Penelope (Griswold), and Francis.
 He married Margaret Randolph Anderson Rotch in 1919; divorced in 1932.
 He married Doris Montague Leamy in 1936, and had three children: Penelope Frances (1937), Deborah (1938) and James Montague (1939).
 He also adopted his wife's daughter, Antonia Leamy, in 1937.

 Death

-Parkman died on May 27, 1958 at Massachusetts General Hospital of coronary thrombosis.
+Parkman died on May 27, 1958, at Massachusetts General Hospital of coronary thrombosis.